Jordie Barrett: 2018–19

 Barrett missed another test in the Rugby Championship, with his Hurricanes team-mate, Nehe Milner-Skudder, earning a re-call for New Zealand after a long period of time being injured.
 He was then bought back into the starting lineup, at fullback, for the first test against South Africa at Westpac Stadium, on 15 September 2018.
 Barrett scored the opening try of the test, only 4 minutes in, but the test quickly went into South Africa's favour.
 Barrett, as well as his brother Beauden, both performed poorly in the test.
 Barrett notably let in Aphiwe Dyantyi for South Africa's first try, then throwing a pass to Willie le Roux, for South Africa's second try, only five minutes after Dyantyi's opening try.
 Barrett was replaced by Damian McKenzie, who also performed poorly, in the 58th minute.
 The All Blacks suffered a shock 34–36 loss to South Africa and Barrett did not play again during the Rugby Championship.

 On the 2018 end-of-year tour, Barrett played in two tests.
-His first was a poor performance against Japan, which the All Blacks won with a 69-31 margin.
+His first was a poor performance against Japan, which the All Blacks won with a 69–31 margin.
 For the final test of the 2018 season, against Italy, Barrett was unusually given a start on the right wing, with Waisake Naholo on the left wing and Rieko Ioane being used off the bench.
 Although he played on the wing, Barrett was the best-performing player on the field against Italy and won his second Man of the Match award for 2018, scoring four tries in the test, becoming only the third All Black of the decade to score four tries in a match, after his brother Beauden, and former All Black, Zac Guildford.

+On 5 November 2020, Barrett represented the South Island in the 2020 North vs South rugby union match.

+2024–25

+In 2024 Barret signed a six-month contract with Leinster for the 2024–25 United Rugby Championship season.
+On 8 December 2024, he made his debut for the club scoring a try from the bench in the Champions Cup as his side went on to beat Bristol Bears 35–12 at Ashton Gate.
+On 22 December 2024, he won his first player of the match award at the club after a 20–12 win over Connacht in the URC.
+In April 2025, he was nominated for Champions Cup Player of the Year 2025. in his final game of his Leinster stint, he picked up his first club medal scoring one of Leinster's four tries as they won the 2025 United Rugby Championship Grand Final 32 - 7 against Bulls.